-Do not take to lightly the heavy influence an Ireland cover letter can have on the results of your adventure!
+Do not take too lightly the heavy influence an Ireland cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, weird selection trends and unusual management culture.

 Your Ireland cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, attract the employer's interest, and draw them in for a closer look at your CV.

-When applying for a position in Ireland, you may use either English for Irish companies or other foreign language for international ones, depending on the company and your fluency.
+When applying for a position in Ireland, you may use either English for Irish companies or other foreign languages for international ones, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to understand that not knowing the English language will put you at real disadvantage from the local job seekers.
+However, you need to understand that not knowing the English language will put you at a real disadvantage from the local job seekers.

-In the Ireland, a job cover letter should just introduce your CV.
+In Ireland, a job cover letter should just introduce your CV.
 An Ireland cover letter is an integral part of your job application process.
 Because employers are interested primarily in the future of the companies, the cover letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.
 Mention your motivation, skills and qualities for the job here, not in your CV.

 Take the time to research every employer's organization and customize your Ireland cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

-In cover letter, include your name, nationality and contact information including your address, phone/fax and e-mail.
+In the cover letter, include your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 The cover letter can be typed or handwritten on one page in a brief and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.